runawayhorse001/LearningApacheSpark/docs/_sources/setup.rst.txt

 Following the setup steps in :ref:`set-up-Ubuntu`, you can set up your own cluster on the cloud, for example AWS, Google Cloud.
 Actually, for those clouds, they have their own Big Data tool.
-Yon can run them directly whitout any setting just like Databricks Community Cloud.
+You can run them directly whitout any setting just like Databricks Community Cloud.
 If you want more details, please feel free to contact with me.